RohitNarayananM/RohitNarayananM/README.md

 - 👋 Hi, I’m @RohitNarayananM
-- 👀 I’m interested in you
+- 👀 I’m interested in AI, ML, Cybersecurity, Web development
-- 🌱 I’m currently learning error
+- 🌱 I’m currently learning Artificial Intelligence Engineering
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me?
+- 📫 rohitnanu.m@gmail.com

 <!---
 RohitNarayananM/RohitNarayananM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.